peymanshahidi/sol2greg/readme.md

 *******************************************************************************
 ## Test Materials
-The `sol2greg_test.do` file contains one example for each use case of the command (single-variable input and three-variables input).
+The `sol2greg_test.do` file contains one example for each use case of the command (single- or three-variables input).
 To run the `sol2greg_test.do` script take the following steps:

 &nbsp;1.
-Download the project files.
+Download the `sol2greg` project files.

 &nbsp;2.
-Define global macro `root` in `line 11` of the script to be the path of `sol2greg` folder on your machine.
+Define global macro `root` in `line 11` of the `sol2greg_test.do` script to be the path of `sol2greg` folder on your machine.

 &nbsp;3.
 Run the script.